dcbradley/dbview/README.md

     column tablename.colname -->  tablename_colname
     tablename.colname        -->  tablename_colname

+If the view name begins with `view_` then an extra `view_` is not prepended to form the PHP class name.
+Similarly for tables.

 The attributes of an object are specified in an indented block after the line declaring the object.
 They may be set to